kwantam/eccons/README.md

 compiler can find them.
 On Archlinux, install the `gmp` package; on recent Debian-alikes (including Ubuntu), install `libgmp10` and `libgmp-dev` packages.

-Finally, you will need a reasonably recent version of Sage to actually use eccons.
-I have tested with versions 8.x and 9.x; both work.
+Finally, you will need a reasonably recent version of Sage to generate elliptic curve parameters.
+I have tested with versions 8.x and 9.x.

 ## usage

-The general idea is:

-1. run eccons to generate a sage script
-2. run sage on the generated script to generate the elliptic curves
+The `eccons` executable produces output that can be written to the filesystem or piped into the `eccons.sage` script.

-`eccons --help` will print out usage info for step 1.
+`eccons --help` gives usage info.

 As an example, if we want to generate a complete Edwards curve having a subgroup of order 2^251 - 9, we might say:

-    ./eccons -4 -E -s 2^251-9 > 2^251-9.sage
+    ./eccons -4 -E 2^251-9 | sage eccons.sage
-    sage 2^251-9.sage

-This should print out the parameters for two elliptic curves.
+This should print out the parameters for two such elliptic curves.

 ## license